Why There Are Two Ways to Count in Korean — Native vs Sino-Korean Numbers Explained (Updated May 2026)

 View related source in Sources ↓

-Age also creates a useful contrast.
-In casual conversation, people often use 살 (sal, “years old”) with native Korean numbers: 스무 살 (seumu sal, “twenty years old”).
-In more formal or documentary contexts, 세 (se, “years of age”) appears with Sino-Korean numbers: 이십 세 (isip se, “twenty years of age”).
+Age also depends on the word after the number.
+In everyday conversation, 살 (sal, “years old”) usually pairs with native Korean numbers: 열아홉 살 (yeorahop sal, “nineteen years old”).
+In more formal or document-like contexts, 세 (se, “age/year of age”) usually pairs with Sino-Korean numbers: 십구 세 (sipgu se, “age nineteen”).

 View related source in Sources ↓